tempestphp/tempest-framework/README.md

 # The PHP framework that gets out of your way.

-Tempest is a PHP framework that gets out of your way .
+Tempest is a PHP framework that gets out of your way.
 Its design philosophy is that developers should write as little framework-related code as possible, so that they can focus on application code instead.
 Zero config, zero overhead.
 This is Tempest:

 ```php
 final class BookController